Epthelyn/RS3POFTimers/README.md

 - Select animals (currently does nothing)
 - Watch timers slowly tick down until you have to refill pens again

 The food number does not change until you enter a new number, only the time.
+The rate at which food decreases assumes the maximum number of animals are in a pen.